Anou-shka/Anou-shka/README.md

 # 👋 Hi there!
-I'm Anoushka Nahata
+I'm Anoushka

 I’m a passionate data scientist and aspiring AI expert with a unique blend of engineering precision and business acumen.
 Currently pursuing a Double Degree in Computer Science (specializing in Data Science) and Business Analytics at Nanyang Technological University (NTU), Singapore, I thrive at the intersection of technology and problem-solving.